kayleeyana/CMPG-323-Overview---34385479/README.md

 # CMPG-323-OVERVIEW - 34385479
 This is PROJECT 1 - AGILE AND SCRUM

-Each project submission will have the following repositories:
+EACH PROJECT SUBMISSION WILL HAVE THE FOLLOWING REPOSITORIES:

 PROJECT 2:
    Repository name - API Development.

 PROJECT 3:
    Repository name - Patterns and Standards.

 PROJECT 4:
    Repository name - Testing and RPA.

 PROJECT 5:
    Repository name - Reporting and Monitoring.

 PORTFOLIO OF EVIDENCE:
    Repository name - EXAM_POE.